emichael/dslabs/README.md

 *University of Washington*

-DSLabs is a new framework for creating, testing, model-checking, visualizing, and debugging distributed systems lab assignments.
+DSLabs is a new framework for creating, testing, model checking, visualizing, and debugging distributed systems lab assignments.

 The best way to understand distributed systems is by implementing them.
 And as